Enhancing Brain Source Reconstruction by Initializing 3D Neural Networks with Physical Inverse Solutions: Experimental Setup

 \subsection{Forward Model}

 To compute the forward model, we employ a three-shell Boundary Element Method (BEM) \cite{fuchs2002standardized} approach implemented within the MNE-Python library \cite{GramfortEtAl2013a}.
 To represent potential sources of brain activity, a volumetric source space is constructed.
 This source space consists of a three-dimensional grid with a uniform voxel spacing of 7 mm.
-The fsaverage \cite{fischl1999high} head geometry is used with three concentric layers representing the scalp, skull, and brain tissues and standard conductivity values assigned to these layers: $0.3 S/m^2$ (scalp), $0.006 S/m^2$ (skull), and $0.3 S/m^2$ (brain).
+For training, the fsaverage \cite{fischl1999high} head geometry is used with three concentric layers representing the scalp, skull, and brain tissues and standard conductivity values assigned to these layers: $0.3 S/m$ (scalp), $0.006 S/m$ (skull), and $0.3 S/m$ (brain).
 These values are based on established studies that provide realistic approximations for human head tissues \cite{hecker2021convdip}.

 To calculate the forward solution, the minimum distance between potential sources and the inner skull surface is set to 5 mm.
 This parameter helps exclude source locations that are unrealistically close to the skull boundary, resulting in $N=4819$ sources.
 The volumetric source space is constructed with freely oriented sources, allowing each voxel to represent neural activity with a three-dimensional vector for direction and amplitude, providing greater flexibility in modeling complex neural activity patterns.
 Sensor positions are defined using a standard Easycap-M10 montage with $M=61$ sensors.
-The resulting lead field matrix $\A \in \mathbb{R}^{(61 \times (4819 \cdot 3))}$ describes the mapping from source locations and orientation to sensors.
+The resulting lead field matrix $\A \in \mathbb{R}^{(61 \times (3 \cdot 4819))}$ describes the mapping from source locations and orientation to sensors.

 As using the same model for both forward and inverse solutions can lead to over-optimistic results --- the so-called inverse crime \cite{colton1998inverse,kaipio2007statistical} --- we generate a second BEM solution for testing.
-Here, the conductivity is changed to $0.332 S/m^2$ (scalp), $0.0113 S/m^2$ (skull), and $0.332 S/m^2$ (brain) following an established setup \cite{hecker2021convdip,wolters2010combined}.
+To account for variations in head geometry, we use a different BEM model generated from MRI data provided by the Open Access Series of Imaging Studies 1 (OASIS1)\cite{marcus2010open}.
+For test data generation, the conductivity is changed to $0.332 S/m$ (scalp), $0.0113 S/m$ (skull), and $0.332 S/m$ (brain) following an established setup \cite{hecker2021convdip,wolters2010combined}.
+Especially the doubling of skull conductivities has a strong influence on the resulting forward model \cite{vorwerk2019influence}.
 This ensures that our models are validated against a different forward model, simulating more realistic conditions and enhancing the robustness of our validation process.